datastax/terraform-provider-astra/docs/resources/pcu_group.md

 ### Required

 - `cloud_provider` (String) The cloud provider where the PCU group will be provisioned (e.g., AWS, GCP, Azure).
 This cannot be changed after creation.
-- `max_capacity` (Number) The maximum capacity in PCUs for the group.
+- `max_capacity` (Number) The maximum capacity units the PCU group may scale to.
 Must be at least 1 and greater than or equal to min_capacity.
-- `min_capacity` (Number) The minimum capacity in PCUs for the group.
+- `min_capacity` (Number) The minimum capacity units the PCU must be scaled to.
 Must be at least 1 and greater than or equal to reserved_capacity.
 - `region` (String) The cloud region where the PCU group will be provisioned.
 This cannot be changed after creation.
 - `title` (String) The user-defined title/name of the PCU group.